Slow roast leg of lamb with herb rub

-Tender, slow-roasted lamb, infused with mellow garlic and herb flavours makes wonderful comfort food.
+Tender, slow roast lamb, infused with mellow garlic and herb flavours makes wonderful comfort food.
 This recipe makes its own delicious gravy too, perfect for a big meal with friends and family.

 Add 250ml/9fl oz of water to the roasting tin.
-Baste the meat with the liquid then cover the lamb with foil.
-Place in the oven and roast for 3–3½ hours, until cooked to your liking.
+Baste the meat with the liquid, then cover the lamb with foil.
+Roast for 3–3½ hours, until cooked to your liking.

 When cooked, pour off any excess oil from the top of the liquid, leaving the cloudy, herby sediment in place.
 This is the gravy.
 Cover the pan with a lid and rest for 15 minutes.

 Carve the lamb into thick chunks and serve with the mashed potatoes.
-Pour over the pan juices.
+Pour over the pan juices and serve.